 - Removing the tenant’s personal belongings from the unit.

-- Changing locks unlawfully.
+- Changing locks unlawfully during the lease term.

 - Failing to provide the tenant with proper notice.